liangcheng-yu/hyperlight/README.md

 2. Extract the archive to a location on your computer
 3. Run the NativeHost.exe or NativeHost in the extracted directory.

 Note: You can also run the linux version using WSL2 on Windows.
-At present their is no version available for macOS.
+At present there is no version available for macOS.

 To use KVM on Linux, ensure you have it installed.
 If you don't, follow instructions [here](https://help.ubuntu.com/community/KVM/Installation).